drupal-tome/bookish/README.md

 ## Further help

 After logging in, click "Help" in the toolbar.
 This module has extensive documentation located inside Drupal using the Help Topics module.
+A good place to start would be the "Configuring your Bookish site" page, which will guide you through personalizing the configuration of your site.

 ## Speeding up your site with AJAX navigation (experimental)